Township Logo

 Council Meetings

-Council Meetings usually take place twice a month, on the first and third Monday evenings.
+Council Meetings usually take place twice a month, on the second and fourth Monday evenings.
 These meetings average duration is about three hours long.
 Participation in these meetings is mandatory, and Members of Council are strongly encouraged to arrive on time.
 Special Council Meetings may be called throughout the year to address matters that either need urgent attention or require extended amount of time for presentation or deliberation.

 The Wednesday before a Council meeting, the Clerk’s Department will send via email an electronic meeting agenda that lists all meeting minutes, reports, resolutions, by-laws, and other items for discussion.
 Council meeting agendas are typically 50 to 500 pages and must be read before the Council Meetings.

-The public may attend any council or committee meetings and a question period on the subjects on the agenda is held during Council Meetings.
+The public may attend any Council or committee meetings and a question period on the subjects on the agenda is held during Council Meetings.

 It is important to note that Council meetings are held in both official languages.
 This means during the meeting, any Member of Council, staff, or the public may choose to speak in English or French.